babons/babons/README.md

 ### Hello!
 My name is Sebastian Babon and I am a student at Northampton Community College.
 I am majoring in Information Security and am set to graduate in May of 2024.
 I have experience programming in Python and writing scripts in Python, Bash, and Powershell.
 I also have entry-level experience with C++.

+Recently, I have been working with TerraForm and experimenting with AWS.

 ### Cheers!